 “A tantalising series of beauty stories … Subscribe for witty, BS-free content.” - The Sunday Times

 Hi!
-I’m Jessica DeFino, a freelance beauty journalist for The New York Times, Vogue, WWD, Allure, and more.
+I’m Jessica DeFino, a former editor for the Kardashian-Jenner Apps (I’m sorry!) and a freelance beauty journalist for The New York Times, Vogue, WWD, Allure, and more.

 This newsletter is a place for my most “unpublishable” pitches: the beauty-critical content that publications can’t, won’t, or don’t cover — whether that’s to appease advertisers, preserve brand relationships, or cling to the conventional wisdom, outdated ideals, and marketing myths that keep consumers consuming.
 Trust me, it all influences what information makes it to the mainstream.